leanprover-community/lean4-metaprogramming-book/md/main/expressions.md

 for the natural number `0`.

-The second form (with double backticks) is better, as it resolves the name to a global name, in the process checking that it is valid.
+The second form (with double backticks) is better, as it resolves the name to a global name, checking, in the process that it is valid.

 ```lean
 open Lean